Marion Township, Centre County, Pennsylvania: Geography

 According to the United States Census Bureau, the township has a total area of 57.1 sqkm, all land.

 Marion Township is bordered by Boggs and Howard townships to the northwest, Liberty Township to the north, Clinton County to the northeast, Walker Township to the southeast and Spring Township to the southwest.

+The township contains the census-designated place of Jacksonville and part of Snydertown.